How to prepare for a mortgage application

 If you’re a first time buyer, you’ll need to start saving for a deposit.
-If you own a home, you should find out how much equity the property has and whether you’ll have enough deposit for the house you want to move to.
+If you own a home already, find out how much equity the property has and whether you’ll have enough deposit for the house you want to move to.

-If you need to save, you could set up a standing order for an affordable amount each month, and keep the money in a separate account so you’re not tempted to spend it.
+Set up a standing order to save an affordable amount each month.
+Keep the money in a separate account so you’re not tempted to spend it.

 2. Check your credit record

-If you’ve got arrears showing on your report, you may need to wait until your finances are more stable before taking on a big financial commitment like a mortgage.
+If you’ve got arrears on your report, you may need to wait until your finances are more stable before taking on a financial commitment like a mortgage.

-Our guide: How to get a mortgage if you have bad credit, explains how a poor credit history can affect your mortgage application, and has tips on how to improve your credit rating.
+Our guide How to get a mortgage if you have bad credit, explains how a poor credit history can affect your mortgage application, with tips on how to improve your credit rating.